w3c/scribejs/README.md

 	"date"    : "[Date in ISO Format]",
 	"group"   : "[Group's name]",
 	"input"   : "[Input]",
-	"output"  : "[Output file name]",
+	"output"  : "[Output]"
+	"torepo"  : "[true|false]",
 	"ghname"  : "[github login name]",
 	"ghemail" : "[github email]",
 	"ghtoken" : "[OAUTH personal access token]"
-	"repo"    : "[repository name, eg, 'w3c/scribejs']",
+	"ghrepo"  : "[repository name, eg, 'w3c/scribejs']",
-	"path"    : "[path in the repository to the folder where the minutes are to be stored]" }
+	"ghpath"  : "[path in the repository to the folder where the minutes are to be stored]" }
 ```

+The final configuration is a combination of the command line arguments, the (optional) configuration file provided through the command line, and the user-level configuration file, in decreasing priority.

+### Choice of the output

+The choice of where to put the resulting file is as follows:

+* if the value of `torepo in the final configuration is `true, the `gh...` values are used to determine the github repository, and the path within the repository, where the minutes should be stores (or updated)
+* otherwise, if the `output` value is set, the result is stored in that file
+* otherwise the result is sent to the standard output.

 (See [current status and to do](TODO.md).)